 The actual make-up period will vary at the discretion of the teacher, but shall not be less than the number of days for which the student was absent.
-Students will be encouraged to collect work before an absence when it can be anticipated.
-Allow 24 hours notice.
-Work provided for a student prior to an absence is due within upon the student's return to school.
+All assignments, and any related information, can be found in each student's Google Classroom.
+They can access their Google Classroom accounts at any time with their assigned Chromebook wherever they are able to connect to the internet.